JeffVandrewJr/btcqbo/README.md

 4. From a web browser, visit https://btcpay.example.com/btcqbo/authbtc, replacing btcqbo.example.com with your domain.
 Enter the pairing code from the step above, and submit.

-5. Disable public access by editing your .env file to change AUTH_ACCESS to false.
+5. Disable public access by editing your .env file to change AUTH_ACCESS to `False` (capital 'F').
 The restart btcqbo.service for the change to take effect (`$ sudo systemctl restart btcqbo`).

 <h3>Part 4: The Public Facing Payment Portal</h3>